SAP Ariba Insights: When Integrated Sourcing Processes Become Cost Drivers

 ⚠️ Ongoing maintenance effortand constant readjustment ties up internal and external personnel

-Medium-sized companies in particular report that the expected savings from cloud standardization are largely lost due to the high integration costs.
-User acceptance often remains below 30 percent, and many purchasing teams continue to rely on their established workarounds.
-The originally defined ROI targets are therefore becoming increasingly distant.
+Small and medium-sized businesses, in particular, report that the expected savings from cloud standardization are largely negated by the high cost of integration.
+User adoption often remains below 30 percent, and many procurement teams continue to rely on their established workarounds.
+As a result, the originally defined ROI targets seem increasingly out of reach.
+SAP-native solutions eliminate this integration burden.
+Reason enough to explore possible Ariba alternatives.

 User experience & process discontinuity – two worlds in purchasing